thomseddon/traefik-forward-auth/README.md

 #### Rules Based Authentication

 You can also leverage the `rules` config to selectively apply authentication via traefik-forward-auth.
-For example if you enabled universal authentication by enabling forward authentication for an entire entrypoint, you can still exclude some patterns from requiring authentication:
+For example if you enabled global authentication by enabling forward authentication for an entire entrypoint, you can still exclude some patterns from requiring authentication:

 ```
 # Allow requests to 'dash.example.com'